 Fun things to do in San Francisco for teenagers – Boomerang Bay Water Park

-Some of the rides include the Digeridoo falls, the Down Under Thunder, the Tasmanian Typhoon and the Screaming Wombat.
-The park includes 6 water slides and 3 pool areas and a true family favourite the lazy river.
+Some rides include the Digeridoo Falls, the Down Under Thunder, the Tasmanian Typhoon and the Screaming Wombat.
+The park includes six water slides 3 pool areas, and a proper family favourite, the lazy river.
 Boomerang Bay is one of the best things to do with kids in San Francisco.

 Everyone enjoys the lazy river as the current helps you drift around the river course.
 The great thing about Boomerang Bay is that it’s attached to the Great America Theme Ark.
 Entry ticket includes access to both areas.